wangziqi2013/wangziqi2013.github.io/_posts/2021-09-17-babelfish.markdown

 BabelFish assumes a two-level TLB architecture, in which each entry consists of at least the VA, which is used as the lookup key, the PA, a set of permission bits, and an ASID field to distinguish between the entries from different processes.
 The organization of the TLB is orthogonal to the topic.
+The paper also assumes Intel architecture's four-level, radix tree page table, and an MMU that could perform page walks.
+A Page Walk Cache (PWC) may also be present to reduce main memory accesses from the page walk by caching the in-memory translation entries from all levels.